Best time on South Africa beaches is November - February, summertime

 options.
 Addo Elephant Park is 70kms away.

-on the Wild Coast near Coffee Bay, 18km SW of Umtata.
-This is the
+On the Wild Coast near Coffee Bay, 18km SW of Umtata Mdumbe is a

 place for serious, first-footprint beach lovers; hard to reach but